-Any person, contractor, firm, utility company, public service corporation, or entity must obtain a Right-of-Way Permit for any way performed within the public rights-of-way of Greenlee County.
-The stoppe of materials and equipment within the public rights-of-way also requires a Permit.
+Any person, contractor, firm, utility company, public service corporation, or entity that has a franchise from the Greenlee County Board of Supervisors, must obtain a Right-of-Way Permit for any work performed within the public rights-of-way of Greenlee County.
+The storage of materials and equipment within the public rights-of-way also requires a Permit.